The best hotels in Leon

 For Las Peñitas beach, catch a local bus from Mercado Central for under $1. it runs every 30-45 minutes.
 For Cerro Negro, book through your hotel for $20-35 including transport and gear.
 Managua is 90 minutes by express bus from the main terminal, which costs $2-3.
 Taxis for airport runs cost $50-70 negotiated upfront.

-Leon's best neighborhoods
+Leon's best hotel regions

 Centro Histórico is where most visitors land, and for good reason: the cathedral, Calle Central Rubén Darío, and the best restaurants are all within walking distance.
 But if you want something quieter without sacrificing character, Barrio Laborío and Barrio San Felipe are worth the extra 10-minute walk.